 5 Reasons for Beehive Removal + 4 Reasons to Leave it Alone January 23, 2013 - By: Nathan Woolf Finding a beehive on your property can be a disconcerting experience.
 Removing a beehive can be difficult, expensive, and even dangerous.
 Don’t panic just yet, though.
 Just because you’ve found a beehive does not automatically mean that you have to remove it.
-Read on, and consider the pros and cons of removal before making up your mind about what to do.Related: What If I’m Still Seeing Bugs After Spraying?Reasons to Remove A Beehive1.
+Read on, and consider the pros and cons of removal before making up your mind about what to do.We do bee and wasp control throughout the entire Phoenix area.
+If you need other pests removed, we can get rid of them for you.
+That includes spiders, ants, mice and rats, cockroaches, and more.Related: What If I’m Still Seeing Bugs After Spraying?Reasons to Remove A Beehive1.
 AllergiesIf you, a member of your family, or a guest that regularly visits you is allergic to bees, then removal is pretty much a necessity.
 Bee venom allergies can cause a variety of unpleasant and even life-threatening medical reactions.
 If you are the allergic party, we strongly advise you to keep a safe distance from the hive.
 Even after the hive itself is removed bee activity may continue for a day or two.
 Be sure the coast is clear before re-entering the area following a removal.2.
 Inconvenient LocationEven if nobody in your family is allergic, bee stings are still painful.
 Because of this, sometimes the hive sits in an inconvenient location that necessitates its removal.
 If the beehive is located close to a door or window, then the odds of bees finding their way inside, or swarming on anyone leaving the house, become too high to be ignored.3.
 Structural DamageSome types of bees, like the carpenter bee, often build hives inside house walls.
 These bees bore holes in wood and can cause serious structural damage.
 These hives need to be removed straight away before they infiltrate too deeply into the walls, increasing the extermination price and even lowering your property value.4.
 Perfume, Aftershave, Cologne and DeodorantIf you or any member of your family habitually wears perfume, cologne, aftershave or scented deodorant, then you are probably better off removing the hive.
 Scents like these can confuse bees into thinking that you are a walking floral arrangement.
 Stings often result from this confusion.5.
 You Already Raise BeesMany people raise bees as a hobby.
 If you raise your own bees then you need to remove any wild hives that you find, so that they don’t crowd your bees out of the picture.Reasons to Keep A Beehive1.
 You GardenIf you have a garden then you want to seriously consider keeping the beehive instead of getting rid of it.
 This holds true whether you have a flower garden or a vegetable garden.
 Bees pollinate plants.
 They form an integral part of the lifecycle of most flowers and vegetables.
 You’ll be doing your garden a great favor by keeping bees close at hand, making it more productive.2.
 KarmaIf the hive is far away from the house, and nobody in your family is allergic, then why bother the bees?
 They aren’t likely to hurt anyone, and by leaving them alone you are disturbing your local ecosystem as little as possible, and doing the bees a good turn.
 Besides, leaving them alone saves you time and money.Related: Arizona Bee Removal3.
 Environmental ResponsibilityWild bee populations all over the world are in decline.
 While scientists have no firm idea as to why this is so, they are all agreed on the fact that this decline can put a serious strain on both wild and cultivated plants all over the world.
 If you leave that wild beehive in place then you are doing your part to keep the environment functioning smoothly.4.
 Bird WatchingIf you are an avid birdwatcher, then you should consider leaving the hive alone.
 Many unusual and beautiful birds sometimes feed on bees, such as the ruby-throated hummingbird and the Olive-sided flycatcher.
 Keeping the hive in place will help attract these birds to your property.Removing A Beehive ConclusionThere are a variety of reasons to remove or not remove a beehive.
 If you aren’t sure what to do or how to remove a beehive at your home or business, give us a call or click here to get a quote.
 We do bee control throughout the entire Phoenix area including Gilbert, Peoria, Mesa, and Scottsdale.